airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.25_commonmark.md

         #Finished looping

 The x86 assembly language has some direct support for looping as well.
-The ECX-INDEXED register can be used as a counter that *ends* with zero.
-The `looploop` instruction will decrement ECX and jump to a specified address unless ECX is zero.
+The *%ecx* register can be used as a counter that *ends* with zero.
+The `looploop` instruction will decrement *%ecx* and jump to a specified address unless *%ecx* is zero.
 For example, if you wanted to execute a statement 100 times, you would do this in C:

         for(i=0; i < 100; i++)